MichaelCade/demos/kanister/readme.md

 ## Creating an Actionset

-We have no data in our database at this point but this is to show you what it will look like in your AWS Location Profile.
+We have data in our database at this point but this is to show you what it will look like in your AWS Location Profile.

 first we need our profile name
 ```
-kubectl get profile -n mysql
+kubectl get profile -n mysql-test
 ```
 To then create our actionset (backupjob) we need to take the profile name and add to the profile in the following command.